 Liangbing Hu, an associate professor of Materials Science and Engineering (MSE) at the University of Maryland (UMD), has been nominated for the UMD 2019 Invention of the Year Award.

-In the Physical Sciences category, Dr. Hu is recognized for his research on Strong and Tough Graphite-Paper Composites.
-His research team includes:
+In the Physical Sciences category, Dr. Hu is recognized for his research on high performance graphite-paper composites.
+Additional team members include:

 - Robert Foster, Executive Vice President of Development, Trinity Rail Group